A brief history of the Chambly Jetty

-The downstream pier has been closed and off limits to the public for more than a decade.
-Every two or three years, the water level of the Chambly Basin rises so high that it completely submerges the wharf, making it impossible to install the lay-to wharves for recreational boaters.
-The wharf's asphalt coating deteriorated substantially with repeated exposure to high waters and its condition prior to the rehabilitation prevented safe use of the structure on a permanent basis.
+Following a major spring freshet in 2011, the jetty was closed to the public for safety reasons.
+In fact, every two or three years in the spring, the water level of the Chambly Basin rises so high that the jetty was completely submerged, making it impossible to install the lay-to wharves for recreational boaters.
+Its asphalt surface could not withstand the repeated passage of water, and its condition prior to the rehabilitation prevented safe use of the structure on a permanent basis.

 - A jetty is a structure forming a platform that juts out into the water.
 It creates a channel that facilitates access to port facilities, such as a lock.

 - A wharf allows boats to dock so that they can moor for passengers to disembark or for cargo to be unloaded.

 In the case of the Chambly Jetty, or Federal Wharf, the main structure is a jetty with wharves attached.
 This double purpose likely explains the two different names.